websanova/wExtensions/README.md

 If you want to contribute an extension just add an exmaple in the format of the existing extensions.
 Basically each folder should have:

-* main file
+* some kind of main .js file
 * index.html with some test or a demo
 * README.md with some basic info

+You can also just point to an existing project if it already exists somewhere, preferably on GitHub.

 For any other questions just post to the [issues](https://github.com/websanova/wExtensions/issues) please.
+Also use the issues page to provide suggestions for any new extensions with either a code sample or link.

+## Grunt.js

+If you want to use Grunt you will need to install the required plugins locally using `npm install` in the root folder of the project.
+If you need to setup Grunt on your system you can follow this [Setting up Grunt.js](http://www.websanova.com/blog/javascript/how-to-setup-grunt) guide.

 ## License